fpagliughi/sockpp/README.md

 This is a fairly low-level C++ wrapper around the Berkeley sockets library using `socket`, `acceptor,` and `connector` classes that are familiar concepts from other languages.

-The base `socket` wraps a system (integer) socket handle, and maintains its lifetime.
-When the object goes out of scope, it closes the underlying socket handle.
+The base `socket` wraps a system socket handle, and maintains its lifetime.
+When the C++ object goes out of scope, it closes the underlying socket handle.
 Socket objects are generally _moveable_ but not _copyable_.
 A socket object can be transferred from one scope or thread to another using `std::move()`.

 All code in the library lives within the `sockpp` C++ namespace.

 ## Latest News

+**Proper UDP support is currently under development for a v0.6 release due by August 2019.**

 To keep up with the latest announcements for this project, follow me at:

 **Twitter:** [@fmpagliughi](https://twitter.com/fmpagliughi)

+## Unreleased Features in this Branch

+- UDP support
+    - The base `datagram_socket` added to the Windows build
+    - The `datagram_socket` cleaned up for proper parameter and return types.
+    - New `datagram_socket_tmpl` template class for defining UDP sockets for the different address families.
+    - New UDP classes for IPv4 (`udp_socket`) and IPv6 (`udp6_socket`)

+- Windows support
+    - Windows support was broken in release v0.5.
+It is now fixed, and includes the UDP features.

 ## New in v0.5